PietroGalizia/JED/README.rst.txt

 Use the following to cite this code:

 - Galizia, P. Jörmungandr's Elemental Diets: The World Snake https://github.com/PietroGalizia/JED.git, 2024.
+- Galizia, P. (2024).
+Jörmungandr's Elemental Diets: The World Snake — An Immersive Educational Videogame for Exploring the Periodic Table of Elements with Real-World Contexts and Examples. https://doi.org/10.5281/zenodo.10643098

 Installing and Running JED
 ============================